Zantedeschia are beautiful plants that are usually grown as an annual in the garden though they are really half hardy perennials.

 Latin names of these plants include Zantedeschia aethiopica; Zantedeschia calla; Zantedeschia elliottiana; and Zantedeschia rehmannii.

-Zantedeschia species such as Arum lilies and Calla lily can be grown from rhizome of seeds; plant zantedeschia bulbs at about 5 cm deep and 30 to 40 cm apart.
+Zantedeschia species such as Arum lilies and Calla lily can be grown from rhizome of seeds; plant zantedeschia bulbs at about 5 cm (2 inches) deep and 30 to 40 cm (12 to 16 inches) apart.

 If growing Arum lilies from seed, then it is best to start off indoors.

 First soak the lily seeds for a day in warm water, then sow on the soil surface at the start of spring.

 It will take about one to three months for Arum lilies to germinate at a temperature of 21 to 28 degrees centigrade (70 to 82°F) in the light.